Tips On How To Avoid Back Pain & Postural Problems While Working From Home

 Sometimes we need to think outside the box, if our dining room tables are not the correct height consider using books or towels to sit on or even put your laptop on.
 I saw a brilliant photo on social media recently of someone using an ironing board to create a standing desk.

 A good posture when sitting at your workstation is key.
 Here are my top tips for sitting comfortably at a desk:

 - Remember: feet on the floor, use a footrest if possible

 - Forearms should be approximately horizontal and your eyes at the same height as the top of the screen

 - Make sure there is space under the desk to move legs

 - Make sure your lower back is supported

 - Your knees should be slightly lower than your hips: use a footrest if necessary

 There are other really important points to consider when working from home.
 It is important not to get lost in your laptop or computer screen and stare at it for too long.
-Screen breaks give is opportunities to hydrate, rest our eyes and above all stretch.
+Screen breaks give us opportunities to hydrate, rest our eyes, and above all stretch.
 Don’t wait for those little niggles to start, you should have a walk or stretch before they do before they become problematic.

-Other habits that are easy to sneak in to are:
+Other habits that are easy to sneak into are: